NEWS & ANNOUNCEMENTS

 Beginning January 1, 2015, as part of Lumina Foundation's Degree Qualifications Profile (DQP) initiative, the Center for Postsecondary Research (CPR) will house the Carnegie Classification of Institutions of Higher Education and will update and enhance the classification system to reflect and accommodate an evolving higher education landscape.
 This CPR project will be directed by Vic Borden, IU School of Education professor of higher education and student affairs.

-See the sample report >>
+See the news release >>

-On November 6-7, the LSSSE will commemorate its 10th anniversary by hosting a symposium co-sponsored by Access Group, the Law School Admission Council, and Saint Louis University School of Law.
-Featuring presentations and interactive panels on the growing importance of data-informed decision making in legal education, the symposium's focus will revolve around curricular reforms, enrollment management/student selection strategies, and student services.
-The goal of the symposium is to provide attendees with insight into how data can be collected and analyzed in tangibly useful ways.
+On November 6-7, the LSSSE commemorated its 10th anniversary by hosting a symposium co-sponsored by Access Group, the Law School Admission Council, and Saint Louis University School of Law.
+Featuring presentations and interactive panels on the growing importance of data-informed decision making in legal education, the symposium's focus revolved around curricular reforms, enrollment management/student selection strategies, and student services.
+The goal of the symposium was to provide attendees with insight into how data can be collected and analyzed in tangibly useful ways.
 See more about LSSSE >>

 Garnering broad faculty participation in learning outcomes assessment remains a significant challenge due in part to faculty concerns over the value, purposes, and implementation costs of assessment.
 This 22nd NILOA Occasional Paper, by NILOA Senior Scholar Timothy Reese Cain, considers another contributor to faculty resistance: the concern that assessment abridges academic freedom.
 The paper explores this concern and outlines policies and practices for facilitating faculty's contribution to assessment—including faculty control of the curriculum and effective shared governance to set the stage for assessment that supports and builds on faculty's ongoing efforts while protecting their historic and essential right to academic freedom.
 Read the paper >>